About Us

 Who are we?

-Women with Disabilities Victoria (WDV) is a not-for-profit Disabled Peoples Organisation (DPO) representing women with disabilities in Victoria.
+Women with Disabilities Victoria (WDV) is a not-for-profit Disabled Peoples Organisation (DPO) representing women and gender diverse people with disabilities in Victoria.

-We are run for and by women and non-binary people with all kinds of disabilities.
+We are run for and by women and gender diverse people with all kinds of disabilities.
 Our members are people of all ages, backgrounds and lifestyles.

-Women with disabilities are often treated unfairly because of our gender and/or disability.
+Women and gender diverse people with disabilities are often treated unfairly because of our gender and/or disability.
 At WDV, we advocate for our right to safety and respect, with a focus on health services, violence prevention and leadership.

 What do we do?